 Increased heating steam extraction through conversion form condensing into backpressure turbine

 Due to higher profit, the customer became more interested in steam extraction for district heating.
-Thus, the customer considered a turbine revamp with the goal to extract the maximum heating steam out of the turbine.
+Thus, the customer considered a turbine revamp with the goal of extracting the maximum heating steam out of the turbine.
 In 2018, the customer approached Siemens Energy and asked for a proposal to achieve the new operating conditions.

-Siemens converted the existing condensing turbine into a backpressure turbine mainly with a new optimized steam path: eliminating the last blade stages and implementation of a new shaft sealing on LP end to allow only cooling steam flow.
+Siemens converted the existing condensing turbine into a backpressure turbine mainly with a new optimized steam path: eliminating the last blade stages and implementing a new shaft sealing on the LP end to allow only cooling steam flow.
 The former extraction was re-used and modified to become the new exhaust of the turbine.

 The turbine casing could be re-used with minor modifications, minimizing the required investment and shutdown time as much as possible.

 Keeping the same turbine casing, same layout and foundations, the customer received an upgraded equipment that is able to deliver a significantly increased heating steam output which allows the customer to have a more profitable operation of the powerplant.
 Investment cost were minimized as new major equipment was required and the upgrade was possible without having to stop the equipment longer than a usual and anyway required major overhaul.